daniman/dibs/milestone1/milestone1.md

 User Actions
 ---
 There are three types of Dibs users: The Poster, The Swiper, and The Secret Poster.
 These types are not mutually exclusive (one user could exhibit any one, two, or three user types).
 Each type of user has a specific goal on Dibs and therefore a different set and sequence of actions.
-The user is not aware of which type(s) they are classified as, these user type declarations are solely for internal use.
-Here we will only go in depth in the typical actions of the Poster type user.
+The user is not aware of which type(s) they are classified as.
+These user type declarations are solely for internal use.

 <h3>The Poster</h3>